tchebb/chromecast-tools/README.md

     image can be flashed to a USB drive using `cc-flash-bootimg`.
 - `cc-pack-bootimg`: Wrapper around `cc-make-bootimg` that additionally creates the initramfs from a directory (rather than expecting a prepacked archive).
+- `cc-strip-bootimg`: Remove the Marvell cryptographic header from an official boot image so that it can be recognized and parsed by standard tools such as `abootimg`.
 - `cc-flash-bootimg`: Writes a mangled bootimg to a USB drive at the correct offset for the Chromecast to boot from.
 Does not affect partition table.
 - `cc-flash-rootfs`: Creates an ext2 filesystem on the given partition and